Asha-ai/heroku_Flask_sal_deployment/README.md

 Running the project

-    I am using Visual studio code to run my project, you can choose your own editor Run the below commands by opening cmd prompt in the same folder, consists of all files
+    I am using Visual studio code to run my project, you can choose your own editor.
+   Run the below commands by opening cmd prompt in the same folder, consists of all files

 python model.py